 Bermuda Bistro aka The Beach - My #1 Favorite.
 If you're into hip hop, good food, and hanging with the locals this will be a good spot for you.
 They often have a DJ at night.
 You should expect the volume to go up around 10 pm.
 103 Front Street

 Bulli Social - One word comes to mind when I think of Bulli Social, quaint!
 It's an outdoor bar with cute string lights and giant wood tables from big wire.
 Bartenders are amazing and the prices are just right!
 7 Queen Street

 The Mariner's Club - This establishment used to be a member only location but, in recent years they have opened it up to the public.
 One thing they have that most places on island do not have is a pool table!
 Drinks are generally cheaper.
 22 Richmond Rd

-Newstead Belmont Hills - Friday night happy hour is an absolute MUST DO!! !
+Newstead Belmont Hills - (pictured above) Friday night happy hour is an absolute MUST DO!!
 Gorgeous views, strong drinks, and friendly staff.
 Happy hour goes from 5-9 pm.
-If you're driving try to get there as early as possible.
+If you're driving, try to get there as early as possible.
 Parking fills up quick and there's not much street parking available.
 You can also take the ferry from Front St. There's something about arriving to this beautiful destination by boat seems way cool.
 They also have a DJ and delicious food offered at their restaurant.
 Cash or a card are both accepted but you will have to buy drink tickets for the bar.
 My first time here, the family that owns the establishment happened to be enjoying happy hour as well.
 Wonderful and humble people.
 27 Harbour Road

 Port O' Call - Since this place is a hot spot for after work drinks, you will find the place crowded at 5:01 pm with everyone in suits.
 Great drink options here!
 87 Front Street